 Dashi is a foundation component of many Japanese dishes.
-It is packed with umami, so the taste of whatever you layer on top of the dashi is greatly enhanced.
+It is packed with umami, so the taste of whatever you layer on top of it is greatly enhanced.
 This dashi recipe provides a straightforward method, and great result.

 There are so many views/versions/perspectives/passions on how to make a great dashi.
-As usual, the Serious Eats site does a great job of bringing some greatly needed clarity.
+The Serious Eats site does a great job of bringing some greatly needed clarity (as usual).

 I settled on the following straightforward method in this recipe after some experimentation.
-The result is a great dashi, without the gymnastics required by some methods!
+The result is a great dashi, without the gymnastics required by some other methods!

 Instant dashi, also known as hondashi, is widely used, even in Japan.
-I have tried a couple of instant dashi concoctions.
-They were as you would expect.
-The difference was as stark as the difference between an instant chicken stock powder, and a chicken stock made from simmering chicken bones and aromatics for a few hours.
+I have tried a few of these instant dashi concoctions.
+The difference between real dashi and hondashi was as stark as the difference between an instant chicken stock powder and a chicken stock made from simmering chicken bones and aromatics for a few hours.
 In other words, significant.
-If you have the time, and can get the ingredients, it is worth the effort to make your dashi from the base ingredients.

 I picked up this useful poster while in Japan.
-Quite close to the method I provide here…
+The method is similar to what I provide here.

-Technically, this dashi recipe is a “first dashi” or ichiban dashi.
-It is intended for use in a broth such as this kimchi consommé, this shiitake dashi broth, or this onsen tamago.
-The “second dashi” or niban dashi, would be used in curries, stews, or sauces where the refinement of ichiban dashi is less important or noticeable.
-Follow the step in the recipe to prepare the niban dashi and store in the refrigerator or freezer for use later.
+The “second dashi” or niban dashi, would be used in curries, stews, or sauces where the refinement of ichiban dashi is less important.
+Follow the step in the recipe to prepare the niban dashi and store in the freezer for use later.

 How to make dashi